Generative Social Choice: First Component: Guarantees with Perfect Queries

 It seems unlikely that $d$ would be huge in real-world settings, as it would imply, for instance (assuming a one-dimensional simplification), that we could find a statement such that people that lie at opposite sides of the space of opinions all support that statement, while people that lie in the middle disagree with it.
-If, hence, the VC-dimension of the statement space is finite in realistic settings, we can obtain BJR even with size-constrained generative queries, as formalized by the following theorem.
+If, hence, the VC dimension of the statement space is finite in realistic settings, we can obtain BJR even with size-constrained generative queries, as formalized by the following theorem.

-\begin{restatable}{theorem}{thmvccjr} Let $d$ be the VC-dimension of the statement space and $\delta>0$ the maximum admissible error probability.
-Then, \cref{alg:cjrsampling} runs in polynomial time in $n,k$ (independent of $d$) and satisfies BJR with probability at least $1-\delta$ using the following queries: $\disquery{\cdot}{\cdot}$ and $t$-$\genquery{\cdot}{\cdot}$ with $t=O\big(k^{4}(d\!+\!\log\frac{k}{\delta})\big)$. \end{restatable} The proof of this theorem can be found in \cref{app:proofs}.
+\begin{restatable}{theorem}{thmvccjr} Let $d$ be the VC dimension of the statement space and $\delta>0$ the maximum admissible error probability.
+Then, \cref{alg:cjrsampling} runs in polynomial time in $n,k$ (independent of $d$) and satisfies BJR with probability at least $1-\delta$ using $\disquery{\cdot}{\cdot}$ and $t$-$\genquery{\cdot}{\cdot}$ queries for $t \in O\big(k^{4}(d\!+\!\log\frac{k}{\delta})\big)$. \end{restatable} The proof of this theorem can be found in \cref{app:proofs}.
 The process that achieves this result, \cref{alg:cjrsampling}, is an adaptation of \cref{alg:cjr}.
 The key difference (\cref{ln:def2X,ln:def2Y,ln:def2alpha}) is that here we run $\genquery{Y}{\cdot}$ on a random subset $Y\subseteq N$ of the agents.
 Importantly, the size of this subset does not grow with the total number of agents $n$.